Community action agency makes changes to commodity distribution, Meals on Wheels

 “It just helps them get more food,” said Mitzi Long, director of the commodities program.
 “Things that will last them that could help them with what they get on their food stamps.”

-Attendees of the event, which will be held from 10 a.m. until 2 p.m., will be asked to stay in their cars in the agency’s parking lot, where volunteers will meet them.
+Attendees of the event will be asked to stay in their cars in the agency’s parking lot, where volunteers will meet them.
 Attendees will be asked to provide either an ID, food stamp card or proof of household income.
 The volunteers then will put the food directly into the attendees’ cars.

 “This is not how we normally do it,” Pirie said, “We just really want folks to know that we are still doing it.”